Heat detection aid options

 Determine which of the following options will suit your heat detection strategy.
 Remember, for the best results use a combination of aids and paddock observation.

 Correctly used, tail paint is an inexpensive and effective aid for people detecting heat.
 It is possible to achieve high heat detection rates using tail paint alone, provided the person using it is highly skilled and the paint is maintained appropriately.

 A strip of tail paint is applied to the rear portion of the backbone of each cow.
 Cows on heat will stand when mounted by herdmates or a bull, and the tail paint will be gradually rubbed off as the other animal dismounts.

 - Remove loose hair and dirt before applying tail paint.
 Don’t apply paint too thickly.

 - Check the paint strip each milking.
-In 90% of cases, most of the paint will be rubbed off when a cow is on heat.
-A further 5% of cows will lose some paint, and with the remaining 5% confusion can occur, so experience in reading tail paint is needed for these cows.
+In 90 percent of cases, most of the paint will be rubbed off when a cow is on heat.
+A further five percent of cows will lose some paint, and with the remaining five percent confusion can occur, so experience in reading tail paint is needed for these cows.
 Paint is rarely removed by occasional mounting of cows not on heat in the yard or race.